-Colloquium Committee, which organizes program-wide colloquiums and panel discussions on a range of topics, including consultation, supervision, health psychology, forensic psychology, and alumni panel discussions.
+Colloquium Committee: Organizes program-wide colloquiums and panel discussions on a range of topics, including consultation, supervision, health psychology, forensic psychology, and alumni panel discussions.

-Employment and Fellowship Committee, which organizes information on potential employment and fellowship opportunities.
+Employment and Fellowship Committee: Organizes information on potential employment and fellowship opportunities.

-Information Committee, which produces our program newsletter and the program bulletin board.
+Information & Communications Committee: Produces our program newsletter and the program bulletin board.
 They have also recently produced a student life handbook, which includes a vast amount of information regarding life as a graduate student.

-Practicum Committee, which oversees a database that includes information on a variety of practicum experiences in the Chicagoland area.
+Practicum Committee: Oversees a database that includes information on a variety of practicum experiences in the Chicagoland area.